onedata/onedata-documentation/doc/administering_onedata/ssl_certificate_management.md

   - `/etc/op_panel/certs/web_chain.pem` (optional)
   - `/etc/oz_panel/cacerts/*` (optional)

-By default, **Onepanel** ships with dummy web certificates issued for `localhost`and signed by `OnedataTestCa`.
-There is no need to change anything if you are just testing and do not care about the browser connection to be secure.
-However, you must not use those certificates in production.
+By default, **Onepanel** ships with dummy web certificates issued for `localhost`and signed by `OneDataTestWebServerCA`.
+It's enough to launch the service and access the gui by bypassing browser warnigngs.
+However, those test certificates will prevent Onezone-Oneprovider or inter-Provider communication.
+They must never be used in production environment.

 ## Onezone